- Fork Design Overview

 - Bob Fleischer: Instability.
 Weaving, Wobbling, Wallowing.
 Tank Slappers

-- Duane Auscherman: The Stiction Test for BMW Motorcycle Telescopic Forks
+- Duane Ausherman: The Stiction Test for BMW Motorcycle Telescopic Forks

-- Duane Auscherman: BMW Motorcycle Fork Alignment Tool
+- Duane Ausherman: BMW Motorcycle Fork Alignment Tool

-- Duane Auscherman: Tests for BMW Motorcycle High Speed Wobble or Weave
+- Duane Ausherman: Tests for BMW Motorcycle High Speed Wobble or Weave

 - Randy Glass: BMW Fork Alignment Procedure